JonathanZWhite/audio-visualizer/README.md

 [ControlP5 Library - ControlP5 is a library written by Andreas Schlegel for the programming environment processing.](http://www.sojamo.de/libraries/controlP5/)

+#Usage
+Start by clapping or whistling into your computer's microphone - notice how the visualization react to the input?
+Next try playing some music.
+Instead of just playing music, try interacting with the program while music is playing and create visualizations based on more than just the music.

 #Screenshots
 ![Alt text](screenshots/usability_testing_1.png)
 ![Alt text](screenshots/usability_testing_2.png)